kbsezginel/biomof/docs/drugs.md

 ## Conformers

-To test various configurations of drug molecules, different conformers are generated and drug uptake is caslculated for each conformer.
+To test various configurations of drug molecules, different conformers are generated and drug uptake is calculated for each conformer.
 [Conformer generation and drug uptake calculation tutorial.](https://kbsezginel.github.io/research/conformers-bokeh/)

 ------------------------------------------------------------------------